sdgamboa/taxPProValidation/discrete-binary/README.md

 `bugphyzz::physiologies` function.

 + NCBI_ID.
 NCBI taxonomy ID with rank prefix (e.g., g__561).
 + Attribute.
-Physiology/Attribute name fused with attribute value.
+Physiology/Attribute name fused with the attribute value.
 For example, "animal pathogen--TRUE" or "animal pathogen--FALSE".
 + Taxon name.
-SCientific name of the microbe.
+Scientific name of the microbe.
 + Rank.
 From strain to Superkingdom.
 + Attribute_source.
 Source of the annotation.
 + Confidence_in_curation.
 Confidence of the source.